 If you are just starting out, I say focus on building 1-2 social media audiences first.
 Don’t spread yourself thin by trying to be on every single one!

 The first step to becoming an online influencer is to sign up for the same exact platforms that your ideal audience uses.
-This may be Instagram if your ideal audience is 25 years olds and you plan to take a lot of high-quality photos.
+This may be Instagram if your perfect audience is 25 years olds, and you plan to take a lot of high-quality photos.

 Perhaps you’re great on video and enjoy creating tutorials?
 Youtube may be better suited for you.

-Additionally, each social media platform has guidelines and differences in operation so you want to ensure you know the do’s and don’ts of each platform.
-For example, those on Facebook enjoy live-style casual videos whereas, on Youtube, editing is expected.
-Know the specifics of each platform so you can set yourself up for optimal success.
+Additionally, each social media platform has guidelines and differences in operation, so you want to ensure you know the dos and don’ts of each platform.
+For example, those on Facebook enjoy live-style casual videos, whereas, on Youtube, editing is expected.
+Know the specifics of each social media platform so you can set yourself up for optimal success.

-This step is extremely important because you will be investing a lot of time into a platform.
+This step is crucial because you will be investing a lot of time into a platform.

 So you’ve decided on your niche and the platforms you will focus on, okay now what?